blinken/amz_sp_api/lib/catalog-items-api-model/docs/CatalogApi.md

 api_instance = AmzSpApi::CatalogItemsApiModel::CatalogApi.new

-marketplace_id = "marketplace_id_example" # String | A marketplace identifier.
+marketplace_id = 'marketplace_id_example' # String | A marketplace identifier.
 Specifies the marketplace for the item.

 opts = {
-  asin: "asin_example", # String | The Amazon Standard Identification Number (ASIN) of the item.
+  asin: 'asin_example', # String | The Amazon Standard Identification Number (ASIN) of the item.
-  seller_sku: "seller_sku_example" # String | Used to identify items in the given marketplace.
+  seller_sku: 'seller_sku_example' # String | Used to identify items in the given marketplace.
 SellerSKU is qualified by the seller's SellerId, which is included with every operation that you submit.
 }

 begin